diverse-project/kermeta/kermeta_projects/fr.irisa.triskell.kermeta/readme.txt

-$Id: readme.txt,v 1.1 2005-05-12 09:50:11 dvojtise Exp $
+$Id: readme.txt,v 1.2 2006-06-22 09:41:40 jsteel Exp $

 this project is used to provide the product aspects of kermeta workbench this includes:
 - about informations
-- optionnally splash screen, ..
+- optionally splash screen, ..

 This WILL include:
 - the KerMeta perspective

-NOTE: the version in the about.mapping file must currently be changed mannually.
+NOTE: the version in the about.mapping file must currently be changed manually.